donghwijung/GOTLoc/README.md

 ```

 ## Acknowledgements
 The codes and datasets in this repository are based on [Where am I?](https://github.com/jiaqchen/whereami-text2sgm), [Milvus](https://github.com/milvus-io/milvus), and [Text2Pos](https://github.com/mako443/Text2Pos-CVPR2022).
-Thanks to the authors of these codes and datasets.

 ## License